TechxArtisanStudio/Openterface/docs/product/keymod/faq.md

 ## General

-**:material-chat-question:{ .faq } What is KeyMod?**
+**:material-chat-question:{ .faq } What is KeyMod Series?**

-KeyMod is a compact USB + Bluetooth HID (keyboard and mouse) emulator that turns your phone into a portable keyboard and trackpad.
+KeyMod Series is a compact USB + Bluetooth HID (keyboard and mouse) emulator that turns your phone into a portable keyboard and trackpad.
 Use it to control devices that need keyboard/mouse input—kiosks, smart TVs, set top boxes, outdoor displays—without carrying a full keyboard.

-**:material-chat-question:{ .faq } What platforms does the KeyMod app support?**
+**:material-chat-question:{ .faq } What platforms does the KeyMod Series app support?**

-The KeyMod controller app focuses on **Android** and **iPadOS**.
+The KeyMod Series controller app focuses on **Android** and **iPadOS**.
 We are also expanding desktop control with **Windows and macOS** software in our broader Openterface ecosystem.

 **:material-chat-question:{ .faq } Does the target device need any software?**

-No. KeyMod emulates a standard USB keyboard and mouse.
+No. KeyMod Series emulates a standard USB keyboard and mouse.
 The target device recognizes it as plug-and-play HID hardware—no drivers or software installation required.

-**:material-chat-question:{ .faq } Is KeyMod open source?**
+**:material-chat-question:{ .faq } Is KeyMod Series open source?**

 Yes.
-KeyMod is open hardware and open software.
+KeyMod Series is open hardware and open software.
 We will publish schematics, PCB files, firmware, software, and BOM as the project evolves.

 ---